FlexonyoPizza/ONCLAIVE/demo-artifacts/README.md

   - `reqs_grouping.md` - prompt for grouping requirements in the test plan
   - `test_plan.md` - prompt for creating the test plan
   - `test_gen.md` - prompt for creating the tests
+- `rag` - markdown files to be used for RAG in requirements extraction
 - `requirements` - the requirements extracted from the IG
   - `initial_extraction` - requirements from the first pass extraction from the IG markdown files